 Revocable Trust Lawyers in Scottsdale, AZ – Magellan Law

-Revocable Trusts, also called Revocable Living Trusts are the most popular component of an estate plan.
+Revocable Trusts, also called Revocable Living Trusts, are the most popular component of an estate plan.
 They are legally binding documents that determine who will get what property when you pass away, but are not required to be filed with the probate court.
 The reason they call them “revocable” is because you can change them during your lifetime.
 As you acquire more property or assets you can add them to the trust, or if you eliminate items you can also remove items from the trust.
-The reason they call it a “living” trust is because it is created during your lifetime, and because it is flexible; it is amendable).
+The reason they call it a “living” trust is because it is created during your lifetime.
 Property left in a Revocable Living Trust can be disbursed to the beneficiaries without probate, which is the most common reason people set up these trusts.
 Unfortunately, a revocable trust does NOT protect you from creditors.
 There are other ways to protect your assets from creditors, but each case is different.
 You will need to discuss your unique situation when you meet with Magellan Law.
 Setting up a revocable trust now will be less expensive and less stressful than going to probate later.

 What is the difference between a Revocable Living Trusts and a Will?